gorhack/gorhack.github.io/_posts/2015-12-26-swift-facebook.md

 tags: [Facebook, api, Swift, Xcode, programming]
 ---

-I was starting a new Swift 2 project and saw the Facebook developer portal did not cover Swift so I figured I would take it upon myself to fill in some of the missing pieces of the Facebook login tutorial found on [developer.facebook.com](https://developers.facebook.com/quickstarts/?platform=ios).
+I was starting a new Swift 2 project and saw the Facebook developer portal did not cover Swift.
+I figured I would take it upon myself to fill in some of the missing pieces of the tutorial found on [developer.facebook.com](https://developers.facebook.com/quickstarts/?platform=ios).
 Repository with project on [Github](https://github.com/gorhack/fblogin_swift2).

 #### Importing the FB SDK Frameworks into the project: